 Say hello to your newest go-to summer staple, the best Grilled BBQ Chicken recipe!
-This easy recipe utilizes a quick BBQ chicken marinade, a flavorful BBQ chicken dry rub, & indirect grilling, yielding perfectly tender, juicy, & flavorful BBQ chicken every time.
+This easy recipe utilizes a quick BBQ chicken marinade, a flavorful BBQ chicken dry rub, and indirect grilling, yielding perfectly tender, juicy, and flavorful BBQ chicken every time.
 The only grilled barbecue chicken recipe you’ll need from now on!

-- 1 4-5-pound package bone-in chicken thighs from ALDI (see Recipe Notes)
+- one 4–5-pound package bone-in chicken thighs (see Recipe Notes)

 - kosher salt, to season

 - for serving, as desired: extra BBQ sauce of choice, freshly snipped chives, grilled corn, potato salad, macaroni salad, coleslaw, cornbread, etc.

 - one 16-ounce beer of choice (see Recipe Notes)